zdenekvicar/training/AWS-CCP/cloud-concepts.md

 -   **Reliability**
     -   AWS provides pretty high uptime/availability/durability guarancies for their services.
 -   **High Availability**
-    -   AWS provides very easy way of how to prepare high available applications, basic HA setups are as simple as introducint a ELB (Elastic Load Balancer) and multiAZ (Availability Zone) deployments.
+    -   AWS provides very easy way of how to prepare high available applications, basic HA setups are as simple as using a ELB (Elastic Load Balancer) and multiAZ (Availability Zone) deployments.
 -   **Elasticity**
     -   Elasticity is one of the biggest features of any public cloud provider.
 It allows customer to "tweak" resources of given services based on their needs.
 Upscale resources during peak hours, downscale or even shutdown during off-peak hours - while paying only for the real usage.
 -   **Agility**